NicoVogel/alpine-ca/README.md

 To access dosbox, VNC is installed as well.
 The following Volumes can be used:

-- **/dosbox** : does contain the afd.exe (debugger)
+- **/dosbox/bin** : does contain the afd.exe (debugger)
 - **/verilog** : is empty

 VNC is published at **5900**.

 ## Run Scripts

 The runDocker.sh and runDocker.ps1 uses run if no container exists and start if it exists.
 They use the current path to map **./dosbox** and **./verilog** to the container.
-Furthermore the following is possible:
+Furthermore the the script accepts the first parameter.
+It simply checks if the defined character is part of the first argument.

 ````bash
 # linux